metacpan/metacpan-vagrant/vm_debian/README.md

 # How to build a wheezy box...

-We build our own [mcwheezy box](http://mcvbox.s3-website-us-east-1.amazonaws.com/mcwheezy.box).
+We build our own [mcwheezy box](http://vmbox.metacpan.org/mcwheezy.box).

-## Notes on manual build of Wheezy
+## Notes on manual build of Wheezy - we should build 32, NOT 64, makes it easier for contributors

-		configure new VirtualBox machine all defaults except:
+		configure new VirtualBox machine all default debian options except:
 		- System -> motherboard -> disable floopy boot
 		- 40 GB VMDK hard disk - auto expand on SATA controller
 		- CD on SATA controller